davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

   .. index:: built-in functions

   Don't recognize built-in functions that do not begin with __builtin_ as prefix.
-Other BuiltinsOther built-in functions provided by GCC, for details of the functions affected, including those which are not built-in functions when :option:`-ansi` or :option:`-std` options for strict ISO C conformance are used because they do not have an ISO standard meaning.
+See :ref:`Other built-in functions provided by GCC <other-builtins>`, for details of the functions affected, including those which are not built-in functions when :option:`-ansi` or :option:`-std` options for strict ISO C conformance are used because they do not have an ISO standard meaning.